Aceinna/docs_openrtk/tutorial/VG_AHRS/AHRS_Algorithm.rst

     and :math:`[G]`.
 Providing data in other units will result in an algorithm that does not operate properly.

-    Additionally, the suffix *_B* indicates the data is measured in the body-frame (B), the frame in which the sensors are located.
+    The suffix *_B* indicates the data is measured in the body-frame (B), the frame in which the sensors are located.
 As multiple frames are used in the EKF algorithm, this notation is used to prevent confusion.

 Calling the EKF Algorithm